 Due to reasons that are just a bit beyond the scope of this article, if you have two models of the same plane at different scales, the larger one will be capable of lifting more weight per square inch of wing area.
 Thinking like an RC pilot, a 20 size trainer will fly pretty well at 16 oz per square foot, but the same trainer in 60 size will fly just as well and give you that same light, airy feeling at 25 oz per square foot.
 This is a scale factor of wings that you can’t do much about.
 So if you’re a heavy handed builder or you want to carry extra equipment, the plane has to be big enough to handle extra wing loading.

 For a gliding airplane, rather than mass and surface area, think of momentum and drag.
 A smaller model has less momentum per drag, while a larger model has more momentum per drag.
-The result you will see in flight performance is that when you cut the engine to land the plane, the big plane will have a longer, flatter glide slope because it has a lot of momentum due to its greater weight, but the drag per weight is less because of the mathematical relationship between the square and the cube.
+The result you will see in flight performance is that when you cut the throttle to land the plane, the big plane will have a longer, flatter glide slope because it has a lot of momentum due to its greater weight, but the drag per weight is less because of the mathematical relationship between the square and the cube.
 By contrast, the small plane has less momentum to carry it along, and a very large amount of drag compared to its momentum.
 This results in the famously short and steep glide path of smaller models when the engine quits.